-Has the feed in tariff been cut?
+Has the feed-in tariff been cut?

-Are solar PV panels still a worthwhile investment?
+Are solar panels still a worthwhile investment?

 However, if installation costs continue to fall and you pay less for your system, and/or if electricity prices continue to rise, the payback period will shorten.
-And as long as the panels function, of course, you will still benefit from the 'free' electricity.

 I already have solar panels.
 Does this affect me?

 No. Solar PV systems already registered for the old feed-in tariff rates are not affected.
 Any change to the feed-in tariff rates, including the latest cut in January 2016, only affects new installations.

 What if I wait – is the tariff fixed?

 No, the government reviews the FIT rates on a regular basis, as well as applying a 'degression mechanism' which will reduce the tariff on a regular basis if costs continue to fall.